 With all the tech terms used in marketing cellular services, it gets confusing when you might run up a mobile bill.
-Two terms, USB Tethering and Hotspot Data, are cause their share of misunderstanding.
+Two words: USB Tethering and Hotspot Data, cause their share of misunderstanding.
 For example, readers have asked: does USB tethering use hotspot data from your mobile internet plan?

-Have you ever been in this situation: You’re using your smartphone and its mobile data plan when you need to also connect on another device like a laptop?
+Have you ever been in this situation: You’re using your smartphone, and its mobile data plan when you need to also connect to another device like a laptop?

-In this scenario, tethering comes to the rescue when you connect your laptop to your smartphone to use its mobile data.
-The tech and marketing guys will tell you that your phone acts as a portable hotspot, mobile hotspot, or WiFi hotspot.
+When tethering, the tech and marketing guys will tell you that your phone acts as a portable, mobile, or WiFi hotspot.

-The following tasks will not use mobile hotspot data:
+The following tasks done using USB tethering will not use mobile hotspot data:

 - Transferring media files between the two devices.

-- For mobile app developers, USB debugging does not directly use your data plan’s quota.
+- For mobile app developers, USB tethering hotspot or debugging does not directly use your data plan’s quota.

 Benefits and Drawbacks of USB Tethering

-There are both pros and cons to using USB tethering.
+There are pros and cons when comparing USB tethering to wireless hotspot use.

-Wireless tethering methods like WiFi and Bluetooth can consume much of your mobile phone battery life.
-With USB tethering, you can enjoy the benefit of having your mobile phone charge while plugged into the laptop.
+Wireless tethering methods like WiFi and Bluetooth can consume much of your mobile phone’s battery life.
+With USB tethering, you can enjoy having your mobile phone charge while plugged into the laptop.
 Hence, there is no battery drainage for your smartphone.

 Only One-To-One Connection

-The more internet pulled through this configuration the faster your battery will drain.
-Be sure to plug in.
+The more internet is pulled through this configuration, the faster your battery will drain.
+Be sure to plug it in.

 Some Requirements Affect Convenience

 We often see a wireless connection as convenient because it gives you flexibility and eliminates the hassle of wires.
-To use a USB tether, you will need a USB cable.
-While it’s only a single cable and maybe no hassle at all to some people, others may feel differently.
+To use a USB tether, you will need a cable.
+While it’s only a single cable and maybe no hassle to some people, others may feel differently.